To build up a multi-ethnic and cross-cultural church that proclaims Jesus Christ to everyone and displays the gospel everywhere.

-By God’s grace, Christ Church Chicago has been thriving on Chicago’s south side for 22 years.
+By God’s grace, the congregation of Christ Church Chicago has been thriving on Chicago’s south side for nearly 25 years.
 Originally planted in 1998 as Holy Trinity Church, the founding congregation in Hyde Park grew to become four assemblies in strategic neighborhoods of Chicago.
 Through subsidiary organizations the church has helped launch 27 additional churches.

 Dave considers it an immense privilege to be a member of this church family.
 Previously he served on the pastoral team of Holy Trinity Church for 22 years.
 And prior to that, as a pastor at College Church in Wheaton for a decade.
 Pastor Helm’s ministry is rooted in his love for Jesus and God’s Word.
 He chairs the board of the Charles Simeon Trust, an organization committed to equip others to teach the Bible.
 His writings include The Big Picture Story Bible, One to One Bible Reading, A Conversation with Jesus, and Expositional Preaching.
 Dave and his wife, Lisa, enjoy spending time with their children: Noah (Julie), Joanna Panner (Ben); Baxter (Kelsie), Silas, and Mariah, and five grandchildren.
 At the end of the day, you’ll find Pastor Helm in conversation around the dinner table or on his screened in porch.

 Marjorie resides in Woodlawn with her husband, Jeremy and their two teenage children, Jake and Alexis.
-In addition to being a University Ministry Worker, she is a part-time student with the Chicago Course on Preaching and serves on the board of Radstock Ministries, a church planting network.
+Having recently completed the Chicago Course on Preaching, Marjorie desires to see women grow in understanding and applying the Bible.
+She also serves on the board of Radstock Ministries, a church planting network.
 Prior to Chicago, she and her husband were church planters in Nashville, TN, and San Juan del Sur, Nicaragua.

 Milton was born and raised in the South Shore neighborhood of Chicago.
 Known also as the recording artist “Thre,” he is an active contributor to Christian hip hop.
 Milton is also a part-time student in the Chicago Course on Preaching.
 He is both a husband and father with a particular burden to engage and serve the local community.
 Milton desires to be a catalyst and conduit of change in the lives of youth.